elastic/elasticsearch-net/docs/2.0-breaking-changes/nest-breaking-changes.md

 #Serialization settings

-Serialization settings are now configurable through `ConnectionSettings` constructor and are stored in one single class.
+Serialization settings are now configurable through `ConnectionSettings` constructor taking a factory function that returns an instance of `IElasticsearchSerializer`.

 ```c#